nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :scroll: Notes:

 * Assigns people, specified with `PERSON_INDEX`, to the task at the specified `INDEX`.
+  * At least one person must be provided.
   * You can assign multiple people to the same task at once.
   * The `INDEX` refers to the position of the task in the displayed task list as indicated by the number next to its description.